sharat-developer/connector_sdk/README.md

 ##### Arguments
 A poll block is given 3 arguments.

-The first arguement is `connection`, used to access inputs from connection field values.
+The first argument is `connection`, used to access inputs from connection field values.
 This is frequently used to access domain or subdomain information from the user.

 `input` provides access to trigger input field values from the recipe.
 Inputs like "created_since" a particular date is usually used in a trigger to allow filtering historic records.
 In this case, Knack does not provide filtering by record created dates, input is given an empty array.

-The last arguement, usually given the name `last_updated_since` or `last_created_since`, is the cursor "stored" from a previous poll.
+The last argument, usually given the name `last_updated_since` or `last_created_since`, is the cursor "stored" from a previous poll.
 This is crucial to a good trigger design.
 It is used to determine where the last poll stopped and where to begin next.
 As an example, it is usually given the last (latest) "updated"/"created" time.
 When the trigger is first started, this value is `nil`.

 ##### Output
 ```ruby